dchicchon/notepad/README.md

 # Todo
 - Be able to open new windows by pressing `new file` option in menu.
 - maybe add a menu where you can see all of your text files
-- autosave (when text changed on saved file, run setTimeout to save automatically) q
+- autosave (when text changed on saved file, run setTimeout to save automatically)